SourcePhobia/dolphin/client/dolphinApi.md

 ## 🌐 Overview

-`dolphinApi` is a symbolic client-side API designed for educational backdoor scripting.
+`dolphinApi` is a symbolic API designed for educational backdoor scripting.
 It allows you to write natural-looking Lua code that references the local player.
 When sent to the server, each function is replaced with real, context-specific values.

 All functions should be called using the colon syntax (e.g. `dolphinApi:getUsername()`).